Job Opportunities at AIP

-The Associate Historian will research for and conduct oral history interviews with scientists, particularly in support of Center’s history mission and its current research programs; edit transcripts of interviews; design and conduct education/public information projects; extend the scope of the Array of Contemporary American Physicists; prepare bibliography of articles and other resources for Center Newsletter and Website as needed; and conduct independent research in the history of the modern physical sciences, resulting in the publication of scholarly articles and books, and present such findings at professional conferences;.
-This is a three-year position, continuation of which is contingent upon funding.
+The Associate Historian will research for and conduct oral history interviews with scientists, particularly in support of Center’s history mission and its current research programs; edit transcripts of interviews; design and conduct education/public information projects; and assist in organization of early-career conference in history of physical science.
+This is a three-year term position with full benefits.

 The American Institute of Physics is seeking a Senior Science Writer to join its large and growing news team.
 The ideal candidate will oversee journal highlights for AIP Publishing and partner journals and lend support to other projects.
 Primary responsibility will be to oversee production of 10 short, 200-word highlights per week written for a general audience and covering cutting-edge research discoveries published in peer-reviewed journals.
 This will entail selecting interesting articles from a daily feed, writing some, assigning others to freelance professional writers, editing the copy, and working with journal editors and news staff to finalize and disseminate the stories.
 She/he will develop and adhere to a strict, deadline-driven editorial workflow; will act as project lead and oversee all aspects of production; will prepare quarterly and annual reports for senior leadership; will maintain consistent editorial style and contribute to style guidelines; will contribute to other projects as assigned; will collaborate on multimedia; and will also provide guidance and mentoring to other staff.